claudiunz/tnwahi-appakrcs/README.md

 # Augmenting Knee Rehabilitation Replays Using MediaPipe Pose Estimation

 ## Overview
-This project implements a methodology for analyzing knee angles from video footage using MediaPipe Pose estimation.
-It provides near real-time visualization (see the Note below) and analysis of knee movements, supporting both front-view and side-view perspectives.
+This project implements a methodology for analysing knee angles from video footage using MediaPipe Pose estimation.
+It provides near real-time visualisation $$\text{\color{dodgerblue} &#x24D8;}$$ and analysis of knee movements, supporting both front-view and side-view perspectives.

 > [!NOTE]
 > Near real-time visualisation of MP4 videos depends on the computer.
-> <ins>Hint</ins>: If using a decade old laptop for fast scrolling and A-B sequence analysis, consider capturing first a screen cast of the augmented video replay.
+> <ins>Tip</ins>: If using a decade old laptop for fast scrolling and A-B sequence analysis, consider capturing first a screen cast of the augmented video replay.
 >
-> This source code is the second part of the three stage processing workflow reported in privacy-preserving augmented knee rehabilitation case study intended for home use and near-future analytical healthcare systems [^1][^2]
+> As a stand-alone project, this source code is the second part of the three stage processing workflow intended for home use and near-future analytical healthcare systems.
+See more: Privacy-preserving augmented knee rehabilitation case study [^1][^2].
 >

 [^1]: Bačić, B., Claudiu Vasile, Feng, C., & Ciucă, M. G. (2024, 13-15 Dec.). *Towards nation-wide analytical healthcare infrastructures: A privacy-preserving augmented knee rehabilitation case study*.
 Presented at the meeting of the Conference on Innovative Technologies in Intelligent Systems & Industrial Applications (CITISIA 2024), Sydney, NSW.
 [In print].
 [^2]: Bačić, B., Claudiu Vasile, Feng, C., & Ciucă, M. G. (2024, 13-15 Dec.). _Towards nation-wide analytical healthcare infrastructures: A privacy-preserving augmented knee rehabilitation case study_.
 Presented at the meeting of the Conference on Innovative Technologies in Intelligent Systems & Industrial Applications (CITISIA 2024), Sydney, NSW.
 [ArXiv preprint].

 ## Features
-- Real-time knee angle detection and measurement
+- Near real-time knee angle detection and measurement
 - Support for both left and right knee analysis
 - Front-view and side-view analysis capabilities
 - CSV export of tracking data
 - Real-time visualization with angle plots
-- Incorrect movement detection
+- Incorrect knee movement detection

 ## Requirements
 - Python 3.8+